LeavyPZQ/Ccore/README.md

 ## **License**

-This chatroom is licensed under the MIT License.
+CCore is licensed under the MIT License.